News

 Written by Carrie Paulsen

-Welcome to the very first edition of the new WAFGA Newsletter.
+Welcome to the WAFGA Newsletter.
 This is a quarterly newsletter that will be sent to all members of WAFGA to keep members up to date with information discussed from the State committee meetings and will include general news and notices submitted from all associated clubs in Western Australia.